 - enough (adj.)

-- c.1300, from Old English genog, a common Germanic formation (cf. Old Saxon ginog, Old Frisian enoch, Dutch genoeg, Old High German ginuog, German genug, Old Norse gnogr, Gothic ganohs).
+- c.
+1300, from Old English genog "sufficient in quantity or number," from Proto-Germanic compound *ganoga- "sufficient" (source also of Old Saxon ginog, Old Frisian enoch, Dutch genoeg, Old High German ginuog, German genug, Old Norse gnogr, Gothic ganohs).

-This is a compound of ge- "with, together" (also a participial, collective, intensive, or perfective prefix) + root -nah, from PIE *nek- "reach, attain" (cf. Sanskrit asnoti "reaches," Hittite ninikzi "lifts, raises," Lithuanian nešti "to bear, carry," Latin nancisci "to obtain").
+First element is Old English ge- "with, together" (also a participial, collective, intensive, or perfective prefix), making this word the most prominent surviving example of the Old English prefix, the equivalent of Latin com- and Modern German ge- (from PIE *kom- "beside, near, by, with;" see com-).
+Second element is from PIE *nok-, from root *nek- (2) "to reach, attain" (source also of Sanskrit asnoti "reaches," Hittite ninikzi "lifts, raises," Lithuanian nešti "to bear, carry," Latin nancisci "to obtain").

-Meaning "moderately, fairly, tolerably" (good enough) was in Middle English.
-Understated sense of have had enough "have had too much" was in Old English (which relied heavily on double negatives and understatement).
+As an adverb, "sufficiently for the purpose," in Old English; meaning "moderately, fairly, tolerably" (good enough) was in Middle English.
+Understated sense, as in have had enough "have had too much" was in Old English (which relied heavily on double negatives and understatement).
+As a noun in Old English, "a quantity or number sufficient for the purpose."
+As an interjection, "that is enough," from c.
+1600.
 Colloquial 'nough said is attested from 1839.